• Skip to primary navigation

 • Clamps

 • Nail gun – We bought a battery-operated nail gun and use it all the time.
 It is so nice not having to have the compressor.
-Obviously, a nail gun with compressor works just as well.
-(If you don’t have nail gun, you can of course just hammer them in).
+Obviously, a nail gun with a compressor works just as well.
+(If you don’t have a nail gun, you can of course just hammer them in).

 • Hammer